CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | Identifier        | Description
 |---                |---
-| id                | Unique ID.
-Must be one continuous word, use underscores if necessary.
+| id                | ID string that matches the ID of the item or monster the ascii art is displayed for.
 | picture           | Array of string, each entry is a line of an ascii picture and must be at most 41 columns long. \ have to be replaced by \\\ in order to be visible.

 ```C++